CAS IN 399

 Course Overview

-CAS IN 399 is a one-credit, asynchronous online, pass/fail course for CAS undergraduates who are required to earn credit while interning off campus.
+CAS IN 399 is a variable-credit, asynchronous online, pass/fail course for CAS undergraduates who are required to earn credit while interning off campus.
 Taught by EL Connector staff, the course complements the experiential learning you’ll be doing in your internships through critical self-reflection and professional development.

 Interested students are responsible for securing your own internship placement and for submitting a complete application.
 Enrollment in CAS IN 399 is limited and reserved for students who are required to be registered for course credit in order to intern.
 Only students whose applications are approved receive permission to register for CAS IN 399.
 Read more about the application process and eligibility requirements below.

-In certain cases, CAS IN 399 may be repeated for credit.
+Beginning in Fall 2025, credits associated with IN 399 do not count towards the graduation requirements in CAS.
+However, in certain cases, CAS IN 399 may be repeated for credit.
 If you have taken the course previously and would like to register again, please email casel@bu.edu to inquire about your eligibility.

 Course Format